-What if the thought that you have to be different in any way from what you are would never occur to you again?
+What if the thought that you have to be anything other than what you are would never occur to you again?

 What if the need to prove or even explain yourself simply wasn’t there anymore?